jorgebucaran/nvm.fish/README.md

 ## `$nvm_default_packages`

-If you have a list of default packages you want installed every time you install a new Node version use:
+Got a list of default packages you want installed every time you install a new Node version?

 ```fish
 set --universal nvm_default_packages yarn np